Find Trade Colleges

 Top 10 Best Transportation & Materials Moving Bachelor's Degree Schools

 Our analysis found Northwestern Michigan College to be the best value school for transportation & materials moving students who want to pursue a bachelor’s degree in the Great Lakes Region .
-Located in the remote town of Traverse City, NMC is a public college with a small student population.
+Located in the town of Traverse City, NMC is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at NMC are $12,048 per year.

-On top of its placing in our value ranking, NMC also did well on our Best Transportation & Materials Moving Bachelor’s Degree Trade Schools in the Great Lakes Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+NMC also claimed a spot on our Best Transportation & Materials Moving Bachelor’s Degree Trade Schools in the Great Lakes Region list.
+It’s in the top 20% of all schools in this category.

 Read full report on Transportation & Materials Moving at Northwestern Michigan College

-The average tuition and fees for an out-of-state undergraduate student at SIUC are $15,416 a year.
+Out-of-state tuition fees for undergraduate students at SIUC are $15,416 per year.

-Full Transportation & Materials Moving at Southern Illinois University Carbondale Report
+Read full report on Transportation & Materials Moving at Southern Illinois University Carbondale

 Read full report on Transportation & Materials Moving at Western Michigan University

-You’ll be in good company if you decide to attend Purdue University - Main Campus.
-It ranked #4 on our 2023 Best Value Transportation & Materials Moving Bachelor’s Degree Schools in the Great Lakes Region list.
+You’ll join some of the best and brightest minds around you if you attend Purdue University - Main Campus.
+The school came in at #4 on this year’s Best Value Transportation & Materials Moving Bachelor’s Degree Schools in the Great Lakes Region list.
 Purdue is a very large public school located in the small city of West Lafayette.

-Purdue also claimed a spot on our Best Transportation & Materials Moving Bachelor’s Degree Trade Schools in the Great Lakes Region list.
-It’s in the top 5% of all schools in this category.
+Purdue excels when it comes to quality.
+It’s ranked in the top 5% of all schools on our Best Transportation & Materials Moving Bachelor’s Degree Trade Schools in the Great Lakes Region list.

-Full Transportation & Materials Moving at Purdue University - Main Campus Report
+Read full report on Transportation & Materials Moving at Purdue University - Main Campus

 Out-of-state tuition fees for undergraduate students at Eastern Michigan are $16,410 per year.

-Read full report on Transportation & Materials Moving at Eastern Michigan University
+Full Transportation & Materials Moving at Eastern Michigan University Report

-Ohio University - Athens Campus landed the #6 spot in the 2023 rankings for the best value bachelor’s degree transportation & materials moving programs.
-OHIO Athens is a fairly large public school located in the town of Athens.
+Ohio University - Athens Campus came in at #6 in this year’s edition of the Best Value Transportation & Materials Moving Bachelor’s Degree Schools in the Great Lakes Region ranking.
+OHIO Athens is a fairly large public school located in the distant town of Athens.

 OHIO Athens undergraduate students pay an average of $23,720 in tuition and fees each year.